maanasharma5/CS265-mlsys-project/README.md

 ## How to start
 1. Create a virtual environment using Python 3.12 and requirements.txt
-2. Run the main python file.
+2. Recreate benchmarks using figures.ipynb